HomeSite Map

 Recording History

-October 18th, 1964 proved to be a marathon recording session for The Beatles, since it was quite apparent that they needed to complete a good number of songs to fill a new album and single before the end of the year.
+October 18th, 1964 had proved to be a marathon recording session for The Beatles, since it was quite apparent that they needed to complete a good number of songs to fill a new album and single before the end of the year.
 Therefore, they met in EMI Studio Two from 2:30 to 11:30 pm on this day, the result being the completion of eight songs, five of which were quickly-recorded cover versions.

 After putting the finishing touches on "Eight Days A Week" and fully recording "Kansas City / Hey-Hey-Hey-Hey!" and "Mr. Moonlight," they started preparing for the next song, the newly written original composition "I Feel Fine."
 Geoff Emerick, the 2nd engineer at this session, relates what happened next: "As the band began rehearsing their next song in the studio with George Martin, I used the opportunity to sit in the control room and relax for a few minutes.
 I was making small talk with Norman (Smith, 1st engineer at this session) about something or other when all of a sudden I heard this loud, buzzing sound issue forth from the speakers."